 Cheaters are often married or in a relationship and are looking for something outside their current relationship.
 Most will lie about the fact they are married or have a partner.
 Their availability is often limited and they may not readily share contact details.
-Again, if you are okay with this, or in a similar situation, then there is no issue, but be wary of these people if you want a monogamous, committed relationship.
+Again, if you are okay with this, or in a similar situation, then there is no issue, but be wary of these people if you want an exclusive relationship.

 Players are just after one-night stands, so they play the field.
 They often feature on many dating sites at the same time.
 They may be frequently unavailable, citing lame excuses, especially on Fridays and Saturdays.
 They may also suddenly contact you quite late for a ‘booty call’.
 This is fine if it’s what you want.
 It is a good idea though, to ask some questions so you know what they are looking for, and you can be sure you are both looking for the same thing.